 Atom is an environment that believes in the ‘art of the possible’.
 We look at possibilities and talk about how we can make things work before we shoot anything down.
 This often isn’t the case in business, and HR, where all the reasons not to do something are those that lead the conversation.
 But businesses and people can benefit from so many other exciting, innovative practices if they are willing to ask: could this work for us?

-If you are willing to ask the question ‘could a 4 Day Week work for us?’ then be sure not to miss Anne-Marie Lister speaking about her experiences in more depth at The Watercooler.
+If you are willing to ask the question ‘could a 4 Day Week work for us?’ then be sure not to miss the sessions on this topic at our sister events, The Office and The Watercooler, taking place on 30th April and 1st May at ExCeL in London.

 You might also like: